What is the difference between a filet mignon and a ribeye?

 Grilled Filet Mignon with Herb Butter & Texas Toasts

-Up to you whether or not to bother with the toast part, but do not skip the herb-happy butter!
+It’s up to you whether to bother with the toast part, but do not skip the herb-happy butter!
 You’ll need to set aside some time (like maybe an hour) to make the butter, but it’ll be so worth it.

 Actually, this will give you something to do while your cold steaks are sitting out and coming up to room temperature.